 Compared to other African countries, Tanzania is more affordable and less crowded.

 Tanzania is a country where you can witness the Great Wildebeest Migration almost any time of the year, and, what’s more, you can combine your safari with a great beach getaway there!
-Moreover, if you are feeling adventurous, you can top it off with a Kilimanjaro hike!
+What’s more, if you are feeling adventurous, you can top it off with a Kilimanjaro hike!
 I did it myself; you can read all about my experience conquering the roof of Africa here!

-Here are 7 things you need to know about an African Safari in order to plan a perfect vacation:
+Here are 7 things you need to know about an African safari in order to plan a perfect vacation: